Pierre-Lannoy/wp-decalog/DEVELOPER.md

 - `is_available()` to verify if your plugin or theme is installed and activated;
 - `launch()` to "launch" the listener.

-Here is an example which implements a simple ___listener___ able to listen the action defined sooner in this section:
+Here is an example that implements a simple ___listener___ able to listen the action defined sooner in this section:

 ```php
     /**